akash-kasaudhan/AkashGupta-HealthConnect/README.md

 - Collaborations with healthcare professionals to gather insights and further refine our offerings.
 - Exploration of cutting-edge technologies to remain at the forefront of the telemedicine revolution.

-**Akash Gupta** and his team at JivanButi remain dedicated to revolutionizing telehealth in India, ensuring that even the most remote communities have access to quality healthcare.
+**Akash Gupta** and his team at HealthConnect remain dedicated to revolutionizing telehealth in India, ensuring that even the most remote communities have access to quality healthcare.
 Together, we are building a healthier, more connected future.